dan2097/jna-inchi/README.md

 <dependency>
   <groupId>io.github.dan2097</groupId>
   <artifactId>jna-inchi-all</artifactId>
-  <version>1.2</version>
+  <version>1.1</version>
 </dependency>
 ```
 which includes binaries for most common platforms, support for converting SMILES to InChI/InChIKey and MDL RDfile and RXN to RInChI/RInChIKey.

-If you don't need SMILES support or do not require support for all platforms, the dependency size can be reduced by only including the required modules.
+If you don't need SMILES to InChI support, RInChI support, or do not require support for all platforms, the dependency size can be reduced by only including the required modules.

 | Artifact                 | Description                                       |
 |--------------------------|---------------------------------------------------|